justindmyers/xcentium-test/README.md

-# BandLab Puzzle 3

-Website for BandLab interview code test
+# XCentium Code Test

 ## Installation
-Run `npm install` in the bandlab-test directory
+Run `npm install` in the xcentium-test directory

 ## Launching the website
-Run `gulp dev` to launch the website.
-The default url is: [http://localhost:63095](http://localhost:63095).
-Check the command line output for the url if the default url does not work.
+Run `gulp serve` to start a local server at http://localhost:3000